drshika/drshika.github.io/index.md

 <div class="purple-text">[October, 2021]</div> I co-hosted a talk with Illinois CS and the CTO of Reddit, Chris Slowe!
 See the article here: [link](https://cs.illinois.edu/news/reddit-tech-talk-with-cto-chris-slowe-presents-one-more-opportunity%20-for-involvement)

 <div class="purple-text">[September, 2021]</div> As the Content-Co Chair of Reflections \| Projections, I helped host 16 speakers at Siebel center for CS!
 The conference had more than 1000+ attendees.

+<div class="purple-text">[August, 2021]</div> I've been selected as a Facebook Above and Beyond Computer Science scholar!
+I'm excited to learn from the mentors at Facebook, meet others in my cohort and grow my interviewing skills.

 <div class="purple-text">[August, 2021]</div> I’m excited that I've been selected as one of approximately 20 students for the CS STARS program!
 The program is a new initiative by the CS department to jointly encourage research and mentorship/outreach for women in computing.
 See the other STARS [here](https://cs.illinois.edu/broadening-participation-computing/programs/csambassadors)